 6. Rack Awareness in Hadoop HDFS

-Hadoop runs on a cluster of computers which are commonly spread across many racks.
+Hadoop runs on a cluster of computers that are commonly spread across many racks.
 NameNode places replicas of a block on multiple racks for improved fault tolerance.
-NameNode tries to place at least one replica of a block in each rack, so that if a complete rack goes down then also system will be highly available Optimizing replica placement distinguishes HDFS from most other distributed file systems.
+NameNode tries to place at least one replica of a block in each rack, so that if a complete rack goes down then also the system will be highly available Optimizing replica placement distinguishes HDFS from most other distributed file systems.
 The purpose of a rack-aware replica placement policy is to improve data reliability, availability, and network bandwidth utilization.